RepubblicaTech/rtos/README.md

 - `nasm`: The assembler used by this kernel
 - `xorriso` and `mkisofs`: To create the ISO disk image
 - `kconfig`: or more likely `kconfig-frontends` to use the `menuconfig`
+- `cpio`: for creating the compressed CPIO archive
 > [!NOTE]
 > Fedora users: if you know how to read a `PKGBUILD` file, you can follow the commands in the AUR to install the latest version of `kconfig-frontends` (4.11.0.1 at the time of writing this) to your `/usr/bin`
 - [OPTIONAL] `edk2-ovmf`: useful for running QEMU with UEFI support